 - The Intensive Program embeds a master’s level professional in 30 of the 175 school communities to provide supportive guidance, goal-setting, and other interventions to targeted students who are off-track in their attendance, behavior, and grades.
 That staff member also connects the school with a range of support programming.

 In response to the COVID-19 pandemic, we have adapted both programs to meet school, student, and community partner needs.
 This includes implementing a TeleSupport Program; continuing to deliver virtual support to students; coordinating resources and hosting virtual gatherings for community partners, schools, and administrators; and rallying community awareness around emergency needs.

-The mission of CIS of Chicago is to surround students with a community of support, empowering them to stay in school and achieve in life.
+Our mission is to surround students with a community of support, empowering them to stay in school and achieve in life.

-The vision of Communities In Schools of Chicago is to ensure that every public school student in Chicago graduates from high school prepared to succeed.
+Our vision is to ensure that every public-school student in Chicago graduates from high school prepared to succeed.

 We believe in each person’s inherent potential.
 Many Chicago students face complex issues like poverty and community violence that impact their learning.
 We are doing our part to help each child we serve to overcome those obstacles and have a fair chance in life to succeed.

 At CIS of Chicago, we strive to be principled with our decision-making and our actions.
 Honesty, accountability, and dependability are non-negotiables for us.
 They are keystones to doing good work – and to building trust within our organization and among our partners.